 - Avocado: I highly recommend topping with cut up or sliced avocado.
 Refrigerate till you want to assemble the sushi bake, to get a nice contrast of cold avocado and warm rice!

 - Green onions: sliced scallions- or freshly sliced jalapenos- are a good way to introduce freshness to lift the creamy mayo sauce.

 - Nori Sheets, optional: to make it a "handroll party", cut large toasted seaweed sheets or 1 of its substitutes into quarters, and use them to roll the baked salmon and rice in.
 You can use Japanese or Korean seaweed (roasted gim.)

 📖 Variations & Substitutes

-- Spicy Salmon baked sushi: If you like hot foods, switch out the mayo for sriracha mayo, kimchi aioli, sambal spicy aioli or Korean gochujang aioli.
+- Spicy Salmon baked sushi: If you like hot foods, switch out the mayo for sriracha mayo, hot sauce, kimchi aioli, sambal spicy aioli or Korean gochujang aioli.
 If you want to cater to people who can't take the heat, use regular mayo but serve with shichimi, gochugaru flakes or sliced chilies at the side for people to add their own.

 - Oozing cheese: add grated cheese before baking.

 - Deconstructed California Rolls: Instead of salmon, use imitation crab and add Japanese salmon roe (ikura), fish roe (tobiko) or shrimp roe (ebiko) after the dish comes out of the oven.
 (We don't want to cook the roe- it'll still be edible but it'll lose its oomph.)